Comic Con Liverpool: Venue

+2023 SAG-AFTRA Strike

+The SAG-AFTRA Strike of 2023, affected many fan conventions worldwide.
+During the strike, SAG guidelines for appearances at fan conventions had to be followed by both guests and the convention organisers.
+Whilst appearing at any event, guests were unable to discuss any past, present or future work projects as they would normally do when meeting fans, they were also unable to answer questions regarding work projects whilst on stage during Q&A panels.
+Event artwork had to be altered significantly so as to not display anything other than the actors actual facial likeness instead of including images of characters played while other issues included the actors not being allowed to have character images to sign for fans on their tables, and instead headshots were used.
+All of these changes marked a significant change from the normal comic convention experience.

 Show features

 Celebrity guests

 As with many other fan convention events, celebrity guests from past and present popular media are regularly invited to Comic Con Liverpool and are an extremely popular part of the event, posing for professional photographs with fans and providing autographs as well as giving fans the chance to meet them and chat in person.
 Monopoly Events is well known for bringing first-time guests to the UK, as well as guests that are from older cult film and television shows of past decades such as the 1980s and 1990s.
 Sometimes the celebrities involved will use their appearances to raise awareness and funds for a charity or cause important to them, while others use the opportunity to promote upcoming projects such as new films or television shows.
+The event has a history of featuring guests that have never appeared at a UK convention before such as Ralph Fiennes and Helena Bonham Carter, the same sell-out event that featured Carter, also featured Jensen Ackles and Misha Collins who sold out of tickets within days of going on sale.

 Celebrity panels

 Most, if not all, of the celebrity guests at Comic Con Liverpool appear on stage at some point throughout the course of the event, answering both host and fan questions alike.
 In previous years the stage was set up in the main exhibition hall where the other event features also took place, however, at the 2020 event, to cope with increased demand for seats, the panels were moved into three auditoriums with tiered seating for more comfort and to provide a more intimate experience for fans.
 The panels were streamed live from the auditoriums into the main exhibition halls onto four large LED screens hung above the center of the hall for other attendees to see.